cerosas-dev/Study/README.md

 * Explain Generics in Java?
     - Generics were included in Java language to provide stronger type checks, by allowing the programmer to define, which classes can be used with other classes

-        > In a nutshell, generics enable types (classes and interfaces) to be parameters when defining classes, interfaces and methods.
+      In a nutshell, generics enable types (classes and interfaces) to be parameters when defining classes, interfaces and methods.
 Much like the more familiar formal parameters used in method declarations, type parameters provide a way for you to re-use the same code with different inputs.
 The difference is that the inputs to formal parameters are values, while the inputs to type parameters are types. ([Official Java Documentation](https://docs.oracle.com/javase/tutorial/java/generics/why.html))

-    - This means that, for example, you can define:
-        ```java
-        List<Integer> list = new ArrayList<>();
-        ```
-        And let the compiler take care of noticing, if you put some object, of type other than `Integer` into this list and warn you.
+    - This means that, for example, you can define: `List<Integer> list = new ArrayList<>();` and let the compiler take care of noticing, if you put some object, of type other than `Integer` into this list and warn you.
     - It should be noted that standard class hierarchy *does not* apply to generic types.
 It means that `Integer` in `List<Integer>` is not inherited from `<Number>` - it is actually inherited directly from `<Object>`.
 You can still put some constraints on what classes can be passed as a parameter into a generic by using [wildcards](https://docs.oracle.com/javase/tutorial/extra/generics/wildcards.html) like `<?>`, `<? extends MyCustomClass>` or `<? super Number>`.
     - While generics are very useful, late inclusion into Java language has put some restraints on their implementation - backward compatibility required them to remain just "syntactic sugar" - they are erased ([type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html)) during compile-time and replaced with `object` class.

 * What is Java `PriorityQueue`?

 	- An unbounded priority queue based on a priority heap.
 The elements of the priority queue are ordered according to their natural ordering, or by a Comparator provided at queue construction time, depending on which constructor is used.
 A priority queue does not permit null elements.
 A priority queue relying on natural ordering also does not permit insertion of non-comparable objects (doing so may result in ClassCastException).
 The head of this queue is the least element with respect to the specified ordering.
 If multiple elements are tied for least value, the head is one of those elements -- ties are broken arbitrarily.
 The queue retrieval operations poll, remove, peek, and element access the element at the head of the queue.
 A priority queue is unbounded, but has an internal capacity governing the size of an array used to store the elements on the queue.
 It is always at least as large as the queue size.
 As elements are added to a priority queue, its capacity grows automatically.
 The details of the growth policy are not specified.

 #### Objects and Primitives